QuentinRa/blog.quentinra.dev/info/api/index.md

 # Introduction

-An application programming interface (API) is an interface allowing an user to use someone else services without digging into the code.
+An application programming interface (API) is an interface allowing a user to use someone else services without digging into the code.

-The most well-know usage of API are "bank API" that are allowing a website to process payments.
+The most well-known usages of API are "bank API" that are allowing a website to process payments.
 They do not know how the API is internal working but they are calling some functions and now they can add